scottdevoss/scottdevoss/README.md

 **Full Stack:** Design, development, testing, deployment, and maintenance

-### What Drives Me 🔥
-I find true joy in the entire lifecycle of software projects - from ideation to implementation.
-Witnessing ideas come to life.
 I'm eager to contribute my unique perspective and skills to the dynamic world of software engineering!

 Let's connect! 🚀